CygnarJake/CygnarJake-Okitsune/README.md

 5. All official translations are included, as well as fan-made Korean and Spanish versions.
 Easily switch between languages from the options window.<br>
 	- *Additional text/translations have been added, such as for bosses’ spoken words during battles.*<br>
 	- *Some refinements have been made to the English version.*<br>
+6. Fishing and digging have been refreshed from the vanilla game, rewarding the player more and benefitting from omikuji!
-6. Numerous bug fixes and performance improvements.<br>
+7. Numerous bug fixes and performance improvements.<br>
 	- *Ability to manually set the rendering mode.*

 ---